The Spitfire Grill: Plot

-As the plot unfolds, Percy encounters a local hermit in the woods who drops by every night to pick up a sack full of canned goods from Hannah.
-Initially unsuccessful at reaching out to the hermit, Percy discovers his makeshift abode in the woods where he crafts several art pieces resembling birds and owls.
+Percy becomes aware of a local hermit in the woods who drops by at night to pick up a sack of canned goods from Hannah.
+Initially unsuccessful at contacting the hermit, Percy eventually follows him and discovers his makeshift abode in the woods where he crafts aviary art pieces out of bark and other natural materials.
 Slowly but surely, Percy begins to gain the trust of the hermit.
-At the same time, she learns from Shelby about how Hannah's missing son, Eli, had enlisted to serve in the Vietnam War and was never seen again, causing James to die from heartbreak and Hannah to become hard-hearted.
-Eventually, with help from her former cellmates in prison, Percy puts forward the idea to hold a $100-per-entry essay contest to find a new owner for the grill.
-Hannah opens up to the idea and this leads to more and more mail coming in with more money for the grill, thus creating a positive change in the town in regard to their perception of Percy and her perception to the town in turn.
-This even allows Percy to open up more about her past to Shelby.
+At the same time, she learns from Shelby about how Hannah's missing son, Eli, had enlisted to serve in the Vietnam War and did not return, causing Eli's war-hero father, James, to die from heartbreak and Hannah to become hard-hearted.
+(There is a brief allusion to James perhaps having piloted a Spitfire aircraft, which presumably gave the Grill its name.)
+Learning that Hannah has tried unsuccessfully for years to sell the Grill, Percy puts forward the idea to hold a $100-per-entry essay contest to find a new owner via lottery for the Grill.
+Hannah, believing the contest is Shelby's idea, opens up to the idea and eventually, with promotional help from Percy's former cellmates who work in a tourism call center operated by the prison, the contest proves wildly successful.
+More and more mail comes in with money for the Grill, and other townspeople are drawn into helping sort through the essays.
+Attitudes grow more positive, allowing Percy to open up more about her past to Shelby.

-Unfortunately, the plans are disrupted by Nahum's suspicions about Percy and the investigation reveals that she went to prison for manslaughter.
-This turns the town and even Hannah against Percy, leaving Shelby as the only person to vouch for Percy which she angrily does to Nahum's face.
-Wrongly assuming that Percy will steal from the Grill, Nahum sneaks into the Grill and empties the safe of all the money into the sack, which Percy unwittingly takes into the woods for the hermit.
-The next day, Hannah finds the safe gone and assumes that Percy stole the money and took off, forcing the local sheriff to gather a posse of state troopers and some of Gilead's citizens to search for Percy.
-Shelby correctly deduces that Percy took shelter in an abandoned church that they had explored earlier on and finds her inside.
-There, Percy reveals that she was in an abusive relationship with her stepfather, Mason, who impregnated her and then later assaulted her, leading to her unborn baby's death.
-After whisking her away from the hospital and to a hotel, Mason drunkenly insulted the memory of Percy's baby, provoking her to kill him with a razor blade and leading to her incarceration.
+However, Nahum remains suspicious of Percy and learns that she was in prison for manslaughter.
+When he suggests that Percy is a con artist planning to steal the contest funds, Shelby is furious and vouches for Percy.
+That night, Nahum sneaks into the Grill and moves all the money from the safe into the sack.
+Before he can do anything further, Percy unwittingly takes the sack into the woods for the hermit.
+The next day, Hannah finds the safe empty and assumes that Percy stole the money and took off.
+Influenced by Nahum, the local sheriff gathers a posse of state troopers and some of Gilead's citizens (some with bloodhounds) to search for Percy and her supposed accomplice.
+Shelby correctly deduces that Percy went to be alone in an abandoned church that they had explored earlier.
+There, Percy reveals to Shelby that she had been sexually abused from age 9 to 16 by her stepfather, Mason Talbott, who impregnated her and then later assaulted her, leading to her unborn baby's death.
+After whisking her away from the hospital and to a hotel, Mason drunkenly insulted the memory of Percy's baby, provoking her to kill him with a razor blade, resulting in her incarceration.